wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **Q:**&ensp;Why so much insistence on relinquishing all desires and fears?
 Are they not natural?

 **M:**&ensp;They are not.
 They are entirely mind-made.
 You have to give up everything to know that you need nothing, not even your body.
 Your needs are unreal and your efforts are meaningless.
 You imagine that your possessions protect you.
 In reality they make you vulnerable.
-Realise yourself as apart from all that can be pointed at as ‘this’ or ‘that’.
+Realise yourself as apart from all that can be pointed at as “this” or “that”.
 You are unreachable by any sensory experience or verbal construction.
 Turn away from them.
 Refuse to impersonate.

 **Q:**&ensp;After I have heard you, what am I to do?